This post offers 45+ ideas for surviving a boring lecture.

 The first thing to do would be to try to right the ship.

 There are two main reasons a lecture is boring.
 The first is because you have no idea how it connects to your test.
-The second is because the lecturer’s teaching style is dry.
+The second is because the professor’s teaching style is dry.

 Let me quickly explain these two: